moorepants/eme185/content/pages/instructor-guide.rst

   handout.
 - [Lead TA] Get design supplies for the needs and specifications studio activity for next week.
-- [Instructor] Select students and a TA for each team.

 Week 2
 ^^^^^^